rlefevre1/ThreadPool/README.md

 - Tasks can be added to the `ThreadPool` at anytime, whether it is started or not.

 - When started, the `ThreadPool` creates the required number of threads and makes them spin.
-If there a pending task in the queue and a thread is available, the task will be assigned to this thread and removed from the queue.
+If there is a pending task in the queue and a thread is available, the task will be assigned to this thread and removed from the queue.

 - After being stopped, the `ThreadPool` can be safely restarted.
 If already started, trying to start again will have no effect.